Contracting for Services

 Independent Contractor vs. Employee: It is imperative that individuals performing services for the University be properly hired either as an independent contractor through a contract processed by the Purchasing Office or as an employee through Human Resources.
 Many factors must be considered in making a determination of employee or independent contractor.
 Information regarding the individual's business status, e.g. does the individual offer the same or similar services to other entities, as well as the University’s right or extent to direct and control the work of the individual – whether or not the right is exercised – must be examined in order to assure proper classification.
 A guide to assist with this determination is the Guide for Determining – Employee or Independent Contractor.
 This form should be completed each time a department is considering hiring an individual to perform services of a temporary nature.
 A copy of the completed form should also be attached to the paperwork used to hire the individual.
 If you have questions regarding the proper classification of a service provider, contact either the Purchasing Office or the Office of Human Resources, as this determination must be made before processing any documentation for payment of services.

-Is the contractor a US Citizen?
-If the contractor is not a U. S. Citizen, the Contractor must complete a Foreign National Data Form and submit it along with other documentation as required by the form, to determine the contractor’s eligibility for payment and tax status.
+Is the Contractor a US Citizen?
+If the contractor is not a U. S. Citizen, the Contractor must complete the Foreign National Data Form and submit it along with other documentation as required by the form, to determine the contractor’s eligibility for payment and tax status.
 The draft agreement should not be completed until this form has been completed and approved by Human Resources.

 - Personal, Professional and Consultant Service Agreement (Grant Funded)